 Once lenders have assessed your average annual income, they will then offer to lend an amount according to their own criteria.
 Lenders generally lend up to 4-5x the applicant’s annual income.
 Lenders will also take your outgoings into consideration, along with any other financial agreements you may have in place.
 Financial agreements could be in the form of loans, mortgages and any other financial commitments.
 A combined result of the above will have an effect on the maximum mortgage on offer.

-What deposit will I need for a CIS mortgage?
+How much deposit will I need for a CIS mortgage?

 In all mortgage cases, having a higher deposit certainly enables you to choose from better mortgage products and rates.
 It is possible to obtain a mortgage with as little as a 5% deposit, however our expert mortgage advisors would recommend aiming for at least a 10% deposit.
 Higher deposits often enable better mortgage rates.
 If possible a 15% deposit would be ideal and anything above is a bonus.